yaleh/chatgpt-vscode/README.md

 Supercharge your coding with AI-powered assistance!
 Automatically write new code from scratch, ask questions, get explanations, refactor code, find bugs and more 🚀✨

+## 03/01/2023: Introducing the official ChatGTP API!
+Now supported with the powerful gpt-3.5-turbo-0301 model.

 ### Links:

 - **[Github Repository](https://github.com/yaleh/chatgpt-vscode)**